6 Best Cloud Data Warehouse Solutions for 2023 and How to Choose the Right One

 Let’s say your company monitors air quality.
 You have hundreds or even thousands of sensors deployed in a given area or complex of buildings to detect real-time changes.
 If some of the sensors produce inconsistent data, it’s no big deal because, collectively, they will deliver the insights you need.
 You would choose a data warehouse that prioritizes the availability of writing and processing operations over data consistency.

 Another factor that may narrow down your choice of solution quite conveniently is compatibility.
-If you are using a host of Google apps, Google BigQuery would be an obvious choice.
-If you are using a host of Microsoft apps, Azure SQL Database or Azure Synapse Analytics would be an obvious choice.
+If you are using a host of Google apps, Google BigQuery would be one obvious choice.
+If you are using a host of Microsoft apps, Azure SQL Database or Azure Synapse Analytics would be obvious choices.
 Etcetera.

 Best Cloud Data Warehouse Solutions for Small Businesses and Enterprises